-- Individual server, server location, or server type. - Varying level of detail adjusted by server type.
+- Individual server, server location, or server type. - · Varying level of detail adjusted by server type. - Time scale, providing either a recent or more historical data view.

 sla-viewer - Displays throughput and response time graphs, and status for configured SLAs.
-This dashboard is viewed from a browser at :sport>/view/sla-viewer">http://smetrics-host>:sport>/view/sla-viewer.
+This dashboard is viewed from a browser at http://<metrics-host>:<port>/view/sla-viewer.
 See Monitoring for Service Level Agreements for information about configuring SLAs.